Moses Brown Ives: Early life

 Moses Brown Ives was born in Providence, Rhode Island on July 21, 1794, and named after Moses Brown, the co-founder of Brown University.
 He was the eldest son of Thomas Poynton Ives (1769–1835) and Hope (née Brown) Ives (1773–1855).
 Among his siblings was older sister Charlotte Rhoda Ives, who married Professor William Giles Goddard (parents of Robert Hale Ives Goddard); and Robert Hale Ives Jr., who married Harriet Bowen Amory.

 His paternal grandparents were Sarah (née Bray) Ives and Captain Robert Hale Ives, a master-mariner who was one of the original eighteen members of the Salem Marine Society.
 His maternal grandparents were Nicholas Brown Sr. and his first wife, Rhoda (née Jenckes) Brown.
-His maternal uncle was Nicholas Brown Jr. and among his first cousins was Nicholas Brown III and John Carter Brown II.
+His maternal uncle was Nicholas Brown Jr. and among his first cousins eres Nicholas Brown III and John Carter Brown II.

 Ives graduated from Brown University in 1812 and then attended Litchfield Law School before traveling abroad in Europe.